FTarfasse/quick-perf-wiki/SQL-annotations.md

 | value    | int |Maximum number of deletes  |        0       |

 ## @MaxReturnedSqlColumns

+With this annotation, the test will fail is the number of returned columns is greater than expected.
 ### Parameters
 |Parameter  |Type| Meaning                             | Default value  |
 | --------  |:---:|:----------------------------------:|:--------------:|